mozilla/addons.mozilla.org-mod/README.md

 # addons.mozilla.org-mod
-An atempt to easily refresh AMO.
+An attempt to easily refresh AMO.